-The next reminder that you have arrived in the mystical kingdom is the currency: The Bhutanese Ngultrum.
-I change money and head into Paro which is more of a small town than a city.
-Rows of neat beautifully decorated houses line the streets.
-The stunning mountain scenery, green meadows and clean fast flowing rivers remind me of Switzerland.
+The next reminder that you have arrived in the mystical kingdom is the currency: the Bhutanese Ngultrum.
+I change money and headed into Paro, which is more of a small town than a city.
+Rows of neat, beautifully decorated houses line the streets.
+The stunning mountain scenery, green meadows and clean, fast-flowing rivers remind me of Switzerland.
 Men in Bhutanese national dress, a kind of tunic worn above the knee, compete in archery matches with crossbows.
-They break into a strange ritualistic dance every time they hit the bulls eye.
+They break into a strange ritualistic dance every time they hit the bullseye.
 I feel I must have landed in some kind of Buddhist fantasy land as red robed monks carry ornately decorated butter lamps across ancient courtyards.

 The standard of hygiene in Bhutan is very high and hotels offer extremely comfortable accommodation.
 I could not believe that my room at the Naksel Boutique Hotel and Spa just outside Paro was really for me.
-I literally revelled in the gorgeous pine clad room, beautiful bed linen and luxurious bathroom.
+I revelled in the gorgeous pine-clad room, beautiful bed linen and luxurious bathroom.
 As part of tour packages, tourists eat buffet style in their hotels.
-I wanted to get out to explore a wider range of eateries which turned out to be fabulous in Thimpu, the tiny capital which still has no traffic lights.
-While, the Bhutanese national dish ‘ema datshe’ is chillis and cheese, this is a little challenging to the western palate.
-I was therefore delighted to try other local specialities such as lightly braised asparagus, ferns and red rice.
+I wanted to get out to explore a wider range of eateries, which turned out to be fabulous in Thimpu, the tiny capital that still has no traffic lights.
+The Bhutanese national dish ema datshe is chillis and cheese, and this is a little challenging to the western palate.
+I was therefore delighted to try other local specialties, such as lightly braised asparagus, ferns and red rice.

-Deep in central Bhutan, I discovered Bhumthang cheese and yoghurt made at a cheese factory started when the Bhutanese advertise in a Swiss newspaper for a cheese maker.
-The Swiss gentleman who answered the advert, arrived to find no cows and had to introduce Jersey cows into the lush Bumthang valley.
-Now his grandchildren run the bucolic Swiss Guest House renowned for its fresh home-made bread, yoghurt and cheese and famous fondue evenings.
-Set in a beautiful apple orchard, the guest house serves delicious home cooked meals in the charming restaurant.
+Deep in central Bhutan I discovered Bhumthang cheese and yoghurt made at a cheese factory, started when the Bhutanese advertised in a Swiss newspaper for a cheese maker.
+The Swiss gentleman who answered the advert arrived to find no cows and had to introduce Jersey cows into the lush Bumthang Valley.
+Now his grandchildren run the bucolic Swiss Guest House, renowned for its fresh home-made bread, yoghurt and cheese, and famous fondue evenings.
+Set in a beautiful apple orchard, the guesthouse serves delicious home-cooked meals in the charming restaurant.